 When instruments are exposed to a saltwater environment, salt crystals may form on the bezel and the plastic covers.
 These salt crystals should be removed with a soft, damp cloth; never use abrasives or rough, dirty cloths to wipe plastic parts.
-Mild household detergents or plastic cleaners can be used to keep the instruments bright and clean.
+Clean using fresh water and a clean cloth only.